Medication Search: Zeposia

 Ozanimod does not cure MS, but it helps to reduce the number of attacks (relapses) that occur, reduce inflammation in the brain (brain lesions seen on MRI scans), and slow the buildup of physical problems due to MS (disability progression).
 It is generally used for people who have not responded well to, or cannot tolerate, one or more of the other treatments for MS.

 The exact way that ozanimod works is not known.
 It is believed to work by lowering the number of white blood cells (lymphocytes) circulating in your blood by preventing them from moving freely within the body.
 In MS, when lymphocytes reach the brain and spinal cord, they are thought to cause the inflammation that contributes to loss of the protective sheath (called myelin) that normally covers the nerve fibres and ensures that they work properly.
 Ozanimod may keep these cells from reaching the brain and spinal cord.
+For ulcerative colitis, ozanimod is believed to reduce inflammation by stopping certain white blood cells from reaching the lining of the intestine.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.